-Year group Attitude to Learning Other information

-Reading data

-Key Stage 3 Year 7 4 times a year Attainment grades twice a

-Year 8 year

-Year 9

-Year 10 4 times Attainment grades

-Key Stage 4 2 times

-Year 11 3 times Attainment grades

-3 times

-Year 12 3 times Attainment grade

-Key stage 5 2 times

-Year 13 3 times Attainment grade

-3 times
+Year group Attitude to Learning Other information Key Stage 3 Year 7 Year 8 Year 9 5 times a year Reading data 3 times a year Key Stage 4 Year 10 5 times Attainment grades 3 times Year 11 4 times Attainment grades 2 times Key stage 5 Year 12 3 times Attainment grade 3 times Year 13 3 times Attainment grade 3 times

-Attainment grades are the level the student is working in most recent assessments (such as a mock exam) and classwork.
+^{}Attainment grades are the level the student is working in most recent assessments (such as a mock exam) and classwork.
 We don't report on predicted grades to parents, apart from as part of the Sheffield Progress applications in Year 11 and the UCAS applications in Year 13.